 4. Strengthens Skin and Hair

 Patchouli essential oil naturally stimulates muscle contractions to prevent hair loss and sagging skin.
 The oil also promotes the regeneration of new skin cells.
 To strengthen hair, massage 5 drops of patchouli oil onto your scalp or add it to your conditioner.
 To promote young, healthy looking skin, add 5 drops of oil to your face was or lotion.
+This practice is also therapeutic by default, as exposing yourself to the patchouli oil scent in the shower will invigorate your mind.
+The steam from the hot water will intensify the experience!

 5. Minimizes Scars

 Patchouli oil promotes quick healing to help minimize the look of scars, caused by acne, measles, or other skin conditions.
 (4) To help soften the look of scars or speed up healing, rub 2-3 drops of patchouli essential oil onto your hands then apply it to the affected area.
+You may also choose to mix the patchouli with a carrier oil, such as coconut or jojoba, prior to application.

 6. Reduces Insomnia

 The sedative properties of patchouli essential oil help promote a more peaceful night’s sleep.
 Rub 2-3 drops of oil onto your hands and cup your nose to breathe in the oil’s sweet scent.
 You can also try massaging the oil onto your temples, neck and chest before bed.
+Alternatively, diffuse the oil next to your bed while you sleep.

 7. Repels Bugs

 Patchouli essential oil can be used as a natural bug repellent.
 Create a homemade bug spray or lotion using the oil, or diffuse the oil outside to keep mosquitoes and other bugs at bay.
+This is a much more preferable method of pest control than using store-bought bug sprays.
+Many of these are often filled with harmful chemicals, all of which smell awful compared to the lovely scent of patchouli!

 8. Fights Fever